Frequently Asked Questions

 PBS KIDS is committed to making a positive impact on the lives of children through curriculum-based entertainment with positive role models and content designed to nurture a child’s total well-being.
 With a 360-degree approach towards learning and reaching children, PBS KIDS leverages the full spectrum of media and technology to build knowledge, critical thinking, imagination and curiosity.
 PBS KIDS encourages children to interact as respectful citizens in a diverse society.
 By involving parents, teachers, caregivers and communities as learning partners, PBS KIDS helps to empower children for success in school and in life.
 PBS’ bottom line is measured by how much it contributes to the welfare of America’s children.

-PBS’s children’s media and family and educator resources include PBS KIDS and PBS KIDS GO! television series, pbskids.org, pbskidsgo.org, PBS Parents, PBS Teachers, PBS KIDS Raising Readers and literacy events across the country.
+PBS’s children’s media and family and educator resources include PBS KIDS television series, pbskids.org, PBS Parents, PBS Teachers, PBS KIDS Raising Readers and literacy events across the country.
 PBS is a nonprofit media enterprise owned and operated by the nation’s 356 public television stations.

-PBS KIDS is still the place for shows like Sesame Street, Curious George, Super Why, Clifford, and Barney, and pbskids.org is the home for all of these characters!
+PBS KIDS is still the place for shows like Sesame Street, Curious George, Super Why, Clifford, and Daniel Tiger's Neighborhood, and pbskids.org is the home for all of these characters!
 On most local stations, PBS KIDS shows are on TV in the morning – check TV Times to see what time your favorites air in your area.

 - What are PBS KIDS’ educational goals and how are they supported?

-PBS KIDS content helps preschool children in each of the four key areas of childhood development – cognitive, social, emotional and physical.
-PBS KIDS GO! focuses on early elementary school curricula.
+PBS KIDS content helps preschool and school aged children in each of the four key areas of childhood development – cognitive, social, emotional and physical.

 Funded by a Ready To Learn grant from the United States Department of Education, the Ready To Learn initiative is developing engaging PBS KIDS Raising Readers television programs, exciting games, playful Web sites, and easy-to-use learning resources for kids, parents, caregivers, and teachers—all with the goal of helping children ages 2 to 8 get ready to read.